Get a Library Card

 Update contact information

 Your library card is like a credit card and it is very important that your contact information remain up-to-date.
 Let us know immediately if your address or phone number changes by contacting any branch library.
-Please note that your library card must be renewed annually.
+Please note that your library card must be renewed every three years.
 At that time, staff may verify that contact information has not changed.

 You can change your PIN and e-mail address yourself by logging in to your account.
 All other contact information must be changed by a library staff member for you.